 In another coup for Netflix it snatched from Sundance Channel the streaming rights to “THE STAIRCASE,” a now 13-episode (the original series was eight) courtroom saga about the murder case against Michael Peterson, an author from North Carolina and one-time mayoral candidate.

 Initially released in 2003, this addictive series is full of fascinating characters and its episodic form and subject matter were surely a harbinger of the days of binge-watching we now find ourselves in.

 The central mystery is this: Did Peterson murder his 48-year-old wife Kathleen Peterson after she discovered his sexual relationships with men?
 Or did she tumble down the stairs and somehow die a bloody mess, strangled with seven lacerations on her scalp?
-Or, even, was she a victim of a random owl attack, not unheard of in Durham, North Carolina?
+Or was it an indoor owl attack, something apparently not unheard of in Durham, North Carolina, that left her dead?

-Peterson said his wife had been drinking wine the night of her death and was stressed about her status at work as a telecommunications executive because of layoffs.
+Peterson said his wife had been drinking wine the night of her death and was stressed about the status of her job as a telecommunications executive.
 But Kathleen was also the owner of a $1.4 million life insurance policy and the couple were burdened with a serious amount of debt.
-Such details, and there are many more, fashion this story into a true novel, the type that Peterson likely wish he could have written.
+Such details, and there are many more, fashion this story into a true novel, the type that Peterson likely wishes he could have written.